KNIME logo

 An infographic showing the 8 stages of the data lifecycle

-What are the 8 stages of the Data Lifecycle?
+What are the 8 stages of the data lifecycle?

 The data lifecycle can be broken down into eight distinct stages, each of which plays a vital role in transforming raw data into valuable insights.
 Understanding these stages helps organizations streamline their data processes — which helps ensure efficiency, accuracy, and security.